-General Education Requirements (See Graduation

-section of this catalog for associate of science
+General Education Requirements (See Graduation section of this catalog for associate of science degree course lists.)

 degree course lists.)

-English Composition 6 Humanities and Fine Arts 6

-(Support courses satisfy 3 credits of this requirement.
+English Composition 6 Humanities and Fine Arts (Support courses satisfy 3 credits of this requirement.
 Select 3 additional credits.)

-Biological and Physical Sciences 8-10

-Mathematics (MTH 150 or above) (Core courses satisfy this requirement.)

-Social and Behavioral Sciences 6

-(Support courses satisfy this requirement.)

-Other Requirement options (If you selected a foreign language as an option, this requirement is satisfied.
+6 Biological and Physical Sciences 8-10 Mathematics (MTH 150 or above) (Core courses satisfy this requirement.)
+6 Social and Behavioral Sciences (Support courses satisfy this requirement.)
+6 Other Requirement Options (If you selected a foreign language as an option, this requirement is satisfied.
 If you did not select a language, you must select 3 additional credits.)
+8-10 must select 3 additional credits.)